-Playboy Snaps Out Of Its Never-Nude Phase
+'Playboy' Snaps Out Of Its Never-Nude Phase

 America

-Playboy Snaps Out Of Its Never-Nude Phase
+'Playboy' Snaps Out Of Its Never-Nude Phase

 One year after removing full-frontal nudity from its pages, Playboy is returning to its roots.
-"Naked is normal," the magazine announces on the cover of its new March/April 2017 issue.
+"Naked is normal," the magazine announces on the cover of its March/April 2017 issue.
 The cover also omits a long-used tagline: "Entertainment for Men."

-Cooper Hefner, Playboy's chief creative officer who's also the son of magazine founder Hugh Hefner, says that the new evolution of the magazine "is a reflection of how the brand can best connect with my generation and generations to come."
+Cooper Hefner, Playboy's chief creative officer who's also the son of magazine founder Hugh Hefner, says that the evolution of the magazine "is a reflection of how the brand can best connect with my generation and generations to come."

 On the decision to remove the phrase "Entertainment for Men" from the cover, Hefner said, "Playboy will always be a lifestyle brand focused on men's interests, but as gender roles continue to evolve in society, so will we."